uw-dims/dims-swplan/docs/source/licensingplan.rst

 Initial guidance from Peggy Hartman indicated that University of Washington preferred that software produced by the DIMS team be released under the Berkeley Three-Part license (also known as *BSD-3*).

-.. include:: license.txt
-   :literal:

 This is a simple license that falls into the *permissive* category of open source licenses.

+For a copy of the license, see Section :ref:`license`.

 .. todo::

     Add graphic Fred sent me about comparison of licenses.